SahanChan/DjangoBnB/README.md

 ### User Model

-- [ ] Create and configure the user model
+- [x] Create and configure the user model

 ### Properties App

+- [x] Configure drf,cors, etc
-- [ ] Create an app for properties
+- [x] Create an app for properties
 - [ ] Create model and serializer for properties
 - [ ] Fetch properties in the frontend and list them